-Having been born in Cairo, I belong to one of the most beautiful places in the world, capital of land of Pharaohs, large city and more ancient than you think.
+Having been born in Cairo, I belong to one of the most beautiful places in the world, the capital of the land of Pharaohs, a large city, and more ancient than you think.

-During my career life, I have been working in different software companies as either a part-time or full time developer.
-So, I believe I have a sufficient experience in all software development phases.
-However, I consider my work in Fujitsu Technology Solution as a turning point in my career, because for one year, I was a part of Aziz Supercomputer project, one of the largest supercomputers.
+During my career life, I have been working in different software companies as either a part-time or full-time developer.
+So, I believe I have sufficient experience in all software development phases.
+However, I consider my work in Fujitsu Technology Solution as a turning point in my career, because for one year, I was a part of the Aziz Supercomputer project, one of the largest supercomputers.
 More details are listed here.
-I worked as an HPC support engineer starting from 2015.
+I worked as an HPC support engineer starting in 2015.
 For more details about me, you are invited to visit my LinkedIn page.

 Currently, I am a member of the HPC group at the Department of Mathematics and Computer Science at the University of Basel, Switzerland.
-I am working as a research assistant and doctoral student.
+I am working as a postdoc researcher in the HPC group.

-My main research interests are High Performance Computing (HPC) from both of the hardware and software perspectives, scheduling, and heterogenous parallel architectures.
+My main research interests are High-Performance Computing (HPC) from both the hardware and software perspectives, scheduling, and heterogeneous parallel architectures.